 |* know how to sit and listen to a story||* know the days of the week|

-The newsletter is an important source of information for the community, and reports school news, BOT news, PTA news and Community news.
+The newsletter is an important source of information for the community, and includes school news, BOT news, PTA news and Community news.

 OFFICE HOURS: The office is attended from approximately 9am to 11am every day.